 As we get closer to the ride, we’ll be checking in with the brave and intrepid riders on our BikeMS: City to Shore team.
-This week, we’ll be meeting a BikeMS: City to Shore rookie — Jim Fox.
+This week, we’ll be meeting one of our BikeMS: City to Shore team rookies, Andrew Souders.

 As we get closer to the ride, we’ll be checking in with the brave and intrepid riders on our BikeMS: City to Shore team.
 This week, we’ll be meeting our BikeMS: City to Shore team captain — Steve Briggs.

 Steve is a six-year veteran of the team, leading us in the ride for the past four years.
 He works his butt off every year, working with both the brewery and BikeMS to make the event as successful as possible.

 So, you’ve decided to join our BikeMS: City to Shore team.

 Yet, you’re — understandably — not sure what to expect.
 You’re not entirely sure what equipment you need to buy or how to prepare — mentally and physically — for riding a hundred miles.

 So, we tracked down some of our veterans of the ride — guys who’ve been doing it for nearly a decade as well as those for whom last year was their first.
 They had some great insider tips — things you may not have ever considered — and things those quote-unquote “professional” sites might not tell you.

 While most of us don’t have the running inclination that Forrest Gump had — he really felt like running — but for the rest of us, those of us who only want to run, say, 13.1 miles, the Cape May Running Company is there for you.

 Cape May Running Company is the premier source for all things running-related in Cape May County.
 They’ve been serving the area’s runners at their storefront in downtown Cape May since last May, offering gear, support, and coaching.

 And this summer, we’ve joined forces to sponsor the races held by Cape May Running Company, including the Murph Mile and the Hallowed Half.